kirillzhosul/gofra/docs/advanced/generic-types.md

 // Array of type T with size N (where N is value type parameter) type Array{T, N} = T[N]

+// Sort of dynamic array / slice view with generics
+// Struct will be different each application into concrete one struct Slice{T, K}
+    data *T[K]
+    len int
+end
 ```

 ## Applying generic types into concrete one